Collector of Revenue, Allen Icet

 What is Tax Sale?

 If a property has unpaid, delinquent taxes, the Collector is required to auction the property at the annual Tax Sale.
-In most Missouri counties, including Greene County, properties are offered when taxes are more than one year delinquent on the last business day in April and have not been paid in full by the day of the sale.
+In most Missouri counties, including Greene County, properties are offered when taxes are more than one year delinquent as of the last business day in April and have not been paid in full by the day of the sale.
 (RSMo §140.150 and §140.160)

 Time, Date, & Location